• Skip to primary navigation

 These falls are the largest waterfalls by volume in Southeast Asia.
 The incredible falls or should I say rapids, can be found on Don Khong and span the Mekong River for almost 10 kilometers.

 The entrance fee to the falls is 55.000LAK and inside the grounds, there are paths, viewpoints, and shops to grab a snack.
-Visiting the Falls is worth the ‘splurge’ as this is expensive for Laos standards.
+Visiting the Falls is worth the ‘splurge' as this is expensive by Laos standards.

 You can’t get more off the beaten path than the Si Phan Don Islands.
 The strenuous journey is a small price to pay for the beauty that awaits you!